usagov/usagov-2021/README.md

     ```

     **Note:** Expect a message saying there's no need to update the MariaDB database.
-5. Reload `http://localhost` in your browser.
+5. Reload `localhost` in your browser.
 You should now see the home page.

 [back to top](#usagov-2021)